 So, this gives a better control and data transfer is done at high level.

 The disadvantage is, components are using hierarchical paths which do not allow the re-usability.

 UVM has TLM interfaces which provide the advantages which we saw in the above two data transfer styles.

-Data is transferred at high level.
+Data is transferred at high level of abstraction.
 Transactions which are developed by extending the uvm_sequence_item can be transferred between components using method calls.
-These methods are not hierarchal fixed, so that components can be reused.
+These methods are not hierarchical fixed, so that components can be reused.